 A foreign state is exempt from the payment of fees, if so provided by international treaty or subject to reciprocity.

-In case of doubt about the conditions referred to in paragraph 2 of this Article, the court will request an explanation from the Ministry of Justice.
+In case of doubt about the conditions of reciprocity, the court will request an explanation from the Ministry of Justice.

-The provision of paragraph 1 of this Article shall not apply to the bodies of municipalities and cities, save where in accordance with a special law the exercise of public authority has been transferred to them.
+Exemption from the payment of court fees does not apply to the bodies of municipalities and cities unless, in accordance with a special law, the exercise of public authority has been delegated to them.

-- for a European order for payment proposal - the plaintiff pays
+- for the European order for payment proposal – the plaintiff pays

 - for a European order for payment decision – the plaintiff pays

-- for a complaint against a European order for payment - the defendant pays
+- for a complaint against the European order for payment – the defendant pays

 if the procedure goes to litigation